 Both international climate finance providers and recipient States should undertake to uphold that climate finance mechanisms are anchored on a child rights-based approach under the Convention and its Optional Protocols.
 In particular, States should ensure that any climate finance mechanisms uphold and not violate children’s rights; increase policy coherence between child rights obligations and other objectives, such as economic development; and strengthen the demarcation of roles of various stakeholders in climate finance, such as governments, financial institutions, businesses and affected communities, especially children.

-The principle of common but differentiated responsibilities indicates that developed States should cooperate with developing States and provide the necessary climate finance for climate action that upholds child rightsThis is in line with the international climate commitments that developed States have undertaken.
+The principle of common but differentiated responsibilities indicates that developed States should cooperate with developing States and provide the necessary climate finance for climate action that upholds child rights and significantly contribute to the Loss and Damage framework under the UNFCCC.
+This is in line with the international climate commitments that developed States have undertaken.
 In particular, despite the link between various financing mechanisms including on sustainable development, climate finance provided by developed States should be new and additional to other financial flows that support children’s rights.
 It should also be transparent and avoid tracking challenges such as double counting.

 The current climate finance gap which is overly slanted towards mitigation at the cost of adaptation measures has discriminatory effects on children who live in settings where more adaptation measures are needed.
 States should bridge the global climate finance gap, with a view to equal distribution.
 Moreover, the determination by States of the total global climate finance needed should be informed by the documented needs of communities especially children and their rights.